nid666/breakfastProject/docs/waffles.md

 3. In the small bowl mix the oil, oak milk, and vanilla

-4. Pour the small bowl into the medium bowl and mix until texture is smooth
+4. Pour the small bowl into the medium bowl a

+5. Mix until texture is smooth

-5. Add this batter into the waffle iron, then cook until browned on the outside
+6. Add this batter into the waffle iron

+7. Cook until browned on the outside

 {% include footer.md %}